 - Colleges that get score reports online might not view priority reports at all.

 - The service costs $31 (but the advantage is you can rush reports to many schools at once).

 Important Note: If your deadline is coming soon, it might make sense to pay extra to buy yourself a little more time.
-Just remember that colleges might not see your scores any faster if their delivery preferences aren't set up for priority reports.
+Just remember that colleges might not see your scores faster if their delivery preferences aren't set up for priority reports.

 What Happens When You Miss the Application Deadline?

-In simple words, late test scores are like playing the luck on the horses—you're betting that your application won't be considered until further into the process and that, therefore, your SAT scores still have a chance to get there without issue.
+In simple words, late test scores are like playing the luck on the horses—you're betting that your application won't get considered until further into the process and that, therefore, your SAT scores still have a chance to get there without issue.